-This course examines the processes of public and private decision making and of policy formation, which shape the evolution of a technology and its impact on our society.
+This course examines the processes of public and private decision-making and of policy formation, which shape the evolution of technology and its impact on our society.
 Technology plays an important role in shaping our worlds.
 At the same time, social forces often play a central role in the evolution of a technology.
 A particular technology, such as an automobile or computer, is chosen to study technology and policy in context.
-Specific topics covered in the case of the automobile includes automotive design and manufacture, safety, pollution, fuel economy and their interactions.
-In each area, we discuss the technological and institutional issues, their interaction, the possible need for public policy and the factors that govern the policy.
+Specific topics covered in the case of the automobile includes automotive design and manufacture, safety, pollution, fuel economy, and their interactions.
+In each area, we discuss the technological and institutional issues, their interaction, the possible need for public policy, and the factors that govern the policy.
 The course will involve several group problem-solving sessions.

 42-101 Introduction to Biomedical Engineering

 This course will provide exposure to basic biology and engineering problems associated with living systems and health care delivery.
-Examples will be used to illustrate how basic concepts and tools of science & engineering can be brought to bear in understanding, mimicking, and utilizing biological processes.
-The course will focus on four areas: biotechnology, biomechanics, biomaterials and tissue engineering, and bioimaging and will introduce the basic life sciences and engineering concepts associated with these topics.
+Examples will be used to illustrate how basic concepts and tools of science and engineering can be brought to bear in understanding, mimicking, and utilizing biological processes.
+The course will focus on four areas: biotechnology, biomechanics, biomaterials, and tissue engineering.
+The course will also cover bioimaging and will introduce the basic life sciences and engineering concepts associated with these topics.
 Pre-requisite OR co-requisite: 03-121 Modern Biology.